What is Chiropractic?

 What other services do you offer besides chiropractic?

-We offer a variety of alternative health treatments, including physiotherapy (ultrasound, muscle stim, stretching/stabilizing exercises), cold laser therapy (aka low level laser, soft laser, phototherapy), and nutritional consulting (including dietary recommendations; vitamin, mineral, herbal and homeopathic remedies; programs for detoxing heavy metals, accumulated toxins and addictive drugs).
+We offer a variety of alternative health treatments, including physiotherapy (ultrasound, muscle stim, stretching/stabilizing exercises), cold laser therapy (aka low level laser, soft laser, phototherapy), nutritional consulting (including dietary recommendations; vitamin, mineral, herbal and homeopathic remedies; programs for detoxing heavy metals, accumulated toxins and addictive drugs) and allergy clearing.
 Please refer to our services page for a more complete list.